Main concepts

 - Image Embeddings

 During the training process, the model learns to create compact embeddings from images.
-The embeddings, also often called representations, can then be used for tasks such as identifying similar images or creating a diverse subset from your data:
+The embeddings, also often called representations or features, can then be used for tasks such as identifying similar images or creating a diverse subset from your data:

 The backbone can be reused after self-supervised training.
-We can transfer it to any other task that requires a similar network architecture, including image classification, object detection and segmentation tasks.
+It can be transferred to any other task that requires a similar network architecture, including image classification, object detection, and segmentation tasks.
 You can learn more in our object detection tutorial: